andrewoma/kwery/README.md

 General cleanup and improve test coverage.

 Core:
+* Documentation
-* Better support for Blobs and Clobs
+* Better support for Blobs and Clobs (Streams)
 * Oracle dialect
 * Support direct execution (currently everything is via a PreparedStatement)
 * Add more robust named parameter replacement (ignore patterns inside comments, strings, etc)
+* Add an easy way of using a pooled DataSource with a Session. e.g. `SessionFactory(dataSource).use { session -> ... }`
+* Automatic closing of statement parameters (arrays, streams, blobs, clobs)

 DAO:
+* Documentation
 * Bulk update by example?
 * Bulk delete by example?

 Fetcher:
+* Documentation
 * General review - code seems overly complicated for what it does

-* Review methods for specifying graphs
-* Clarify position on fetching cycles.
-Forbidden?
+Modules:
+* Dropwizard metrics integration
+* Jersey transaction/session integration (factor out from example)
+* Create a test module, factoring out common code like AbstractSessionTest

 Misc:
-* Create a test module, factoring out common code like AbstractSessionTest
 * Better IDE support for highlighting inline SQL.
 Vote for [KT-6610](https://youtrack.jetbrains.com/issue/KT-6610)
-* Create a guava backed statement cache for Tomcat's connection pool (standard one just caches the first _n_ statements and then ignores anything else).
+* Create a guava backed statement cache for Tomcat's connection pool?
+* Release to Maven Central

 #### License
 This project is licensed under a MIT license.